microsoft/Odyss-e-de-Teams/README_en.md

 ![33](https://user-images.githubusercontent.com/67316441/174289613-4d31d5ff-0df3-4f05-a03e-47418b6a6ede.PNG)

-14. Then we must add an SSL certificate to have a secure URL (https).
+14. Then we must create a custom domain and an SSL certificate to have a secure URL (https).

+14.1.
+To create your custom domain see the [microsoft documentation](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain?tabs=a%2Cazurecli)

+14.2.
+Then add the SSL certificate.

 ![34](https://user-images.githubusercontent.com/67316441/174291737-59b74304-0c51-45d1-8f32-e96e218d97ee.PNG)